mattermost/docs/source/manage/bulk-export-tool.rst

   :start-after: :nosearch:

 Moving data from one Mattermost instance into another begins with exporting data to a `JSONL <https://jsonlines.org>`__ file using the
-`bulk loading feature </onboard/bulk-loading-data.html>`__.
+:doc:`bulk loading feature </onboard/bulk-loading-data>`.
 This tool is useful if you have created a server for a proof of concept, have created another server for production use, and now want to retain the history from the proof of concept instance.

 You can export the following data types: